Surxe/CUE4P-BatchExport/README.md

-# BatchExport
+# CUE4P-BatchExport
+> C language, Unreal Engine 4 (and 5), Parse, Export json

-At its core, this is just a wrapper for the CUE4Parse repository that exports assets from an Unreal Engine game's pak folders.
+At its core, this is just a wrapper for the CUE4Parse repository that exports assets from an Unreal Engine game's assets.

 ## Repack using Unreal Engine
 Some games, such as Dark and Darker, will require repackaging the game first to address other issues.
 Following is what this process looks like for Dark and Darker.